nostr-protocol/nips/XX.md

 Property Application Kind 1754
 --------

 A kind `1754` event MAY be used to apply properties to other Places.
 This enables crowdsourcing of useful Place information, but clients ultimately decide how this information is used.
-A client may request kind `1754` and filter by `a` tag to get all of the Property Application events for a particular place.
+A client may request kind `1754` and filter by `a` tag to get all of the Property Application events for a particular Place.

-If a pubkey is listed in a Place's `"contributor"` tag, clients SHOULD consider its `1754` events authoritative, but still subordinate to the Place's own property tags.

 ### Content